misiektoja/instagram_monitor/docs/usage.md

 Liveness check, timestamp:	Mon 08 Sep 2026, 09:15:05
 ```

-Set `LIVENESS_CHECK_INTERVAL` to change it (default: 86400, i.e. 24 hours), or to 0 to switch it off.
+Set `LIVENESS_CHECK_INTERVAL` to change it (default: 86400, i.e. 24 hours) or to 0 to switch it off.

 Anything the tool prints about the target restarts the countdown, so a busy run stays quiet.